syncfusion-content/extension-docs/Extension/UWP-Extension/Project-Templates.md

    **Template Type:** Select the template type of UWP Project, either Blank or Hamburger Menu or Hamburger Menu (MVVM).

-   **Components:** Choose the Required Syncfusion components to configure.
+   **Components:** Choose the required Syncfusion components to configure.

    ![](Syncfusion-Project-Templates_images/Syncfusion-Project-Templates_img4.jpeg)

    N> If SDK is chosen as the reference type, then all the Syncfusion UWP controls will be added.
-So you no need to select any component.
+So, you no need to select any components.

    ![](Syncfusion-Project-Templates_images/Syncfusion-Project-Templates_img3.jpeg)

 5. Once you click Create button, the Syncfusion UWP Application is created.

-6. Required Syncfusion SDK or assemblies are added to the Project.
+6. Once the Project Configuration Wizard is done, the Syncfusion UWP Application is created with required SDK/references and pages.

    ![](Syncfusion-Project-Templates_images/Syncfusion-Project-Templates_img5.jpeg)